 Centimeter of water at 68°F | 98.0638 Pa |

-Centimeter of Mercury | 1333.22 Pa |
+Centimeter of mercury | 1333.22 Pa |

-Feet of water column | 2988.98 Pa |
+Water foot | 2988.98 Pa |

-Feet of water column at 4 °C | 2988.98 Pa |
+Foot of water at 4 °C | 2988.98 Pa |

-Feet of water column at 60°F | 2986.116 Pa |
+Foot of water at 60°F | 2986.116 Pa |

-Feet of water column at 68°F | 2986.116 Pa |
+Foot of water at 68°F | 2986.116 Pa |

-Kilogram-force per square centimeter | 98066.5 Pa |
+Kilogram-force per cm² (kilogram-force per cm²) | 98066.5 Pa |

 Hectopascal | 100 Pa |

-Inch of water column | 248.082 Pa |
+Inch of water | 248.082 Pa |

-Inch of water column at 4 °C | 248.082 Pa |
+Inch of water at 4 °C | 248.082 Pa |

-Inch of water column at 60°F | 248.843 Pa |
+Inch of water at 60°F | 248.843 Pa |

-Inch of water column at 68°F | 248.843 Pa |
+Inch of water at 68°F | 248.843 Pa |

-Inch of Mercury | 3386.389 Pa |
+Inch of mercury | 3386.389 Pa |

-Inches of water column | 249.082 Pa |
+Inches of water | 249.082 Pa |

 Torr | 133.3224 Pa |